blindnet-io/product-management/refs/high-level-architecture/readme.md

 ## Terminology

 - The key words "MUST", "MUST NOT", "REQUIRED", "SHALL", "SHALL NOT", "SHOULD", "SHOULD NOT", "RECOMMENDED",  "MAY", and "OPTIONAL" in this document are to be interpreted as described in [RFC 2119](https://datatracker.ietf.org/doc/html/rfc2119)
+- The word "CAN" denotes ability of someone or something, and is interpreted as "MUST be able to"
-- All terms defined in [RFC-Lexicon-2](RFC-Lexicon-2.md) are to be interpreted as described there.
+- All terms defined in [RFC-Lexicon-2](RFC-Lexicon-2.md) are to be interpreted as described there
 - Any additional precision about the terms defined in [RFC-Lexicon-2](RFC-Lexicon-2.md), as well as additional terms such as Consent and Legal Base, provided in [High Level Conceptualization](../high-level-conceptualization/) is to be considered normative